NEW YEAR’S

 The outcome of all of the above would be that, one day, I could say “I have found my signature”, which would be more than being able to write down my name in a particular way.
 It would mean that I have learnt how to act, talk, move, smile, work, play, dance and interact in a way that I will be proud to recognize as my own.

-I’ll always search for sights, sounds, and other such “ingredients” that will help me and the people I know to fight off the stress, tiredness and boredom that at times inevitably creeps into our lives.
-Sometime in the future, for instance, I may start attending yoga classes.
+I’ll always search for sights, sounds, and other such “ingredients” that will help me and the people I know to fight off the stress, tiredness and boredom that creep into our lives at times inevitably.
+Some time in the future, for instance, I may start attending yoga classes.

-An advice I give to everyone is one I should follow myself: allow yourself to find the best ways of expressing yourself, whether it is by dancing, writing, composing, or playing a sport.
-This is so beneficial for your health that you should always have this in mind, and be open for similar experiences.
+Here’s a piece of advice that I give and should follow myself: allow yourself to find the best ways to express yourself, whether by dancing, writing, composing, or playing a sport.
+This is so beneficial for your health that you should always have this in mind, and be open to similar experiences.

 One thing that I sometimes have even too much of is energy.
 My main concern should be to harness this energy into the right direction, and towards good ends.
 That will be really healthy!